-We require that each student have an electronic mail account and it is assumed that accounts are checked every two to three days.
+We require that each student have an electronic mail account and it is assumed that accounts are checked daily.
 Please use your BU account (@bu.edu).
 You may forward this account to another email account if desired.

 Also, students should visit the ongoing Physical Therapy Blackboard site regularly.
 Among other things, this site stores documents (such as this one) for easy access.